chrisdew/protostream/README.md

                               Wrapper.serialize({wrapped:[people.barney]})]);
     assert.deepEqual(bufA, bufB);

-This allows us to represent a stream as a wrapper message with repeating elements, yet send indiviual message into the stream by wrapping and sending them one at a time.
+This allows us to represent a stream as a wrapper message with repeating elements, yet send individual message into the stream by wrapping and sending them one at a time.

 This has the benefit that a the full content of a stream can be decoded as a single message of type "Wrapper".
 This is really good for compatibility with tools that can decode  protobuf messages, such as Wireshark.